jeollantino/recipe-box/README.md

 ### OBJECTIVE:

 To create a master-detail application that provides information to users on random recipes and procedures to follow.
-This application should display a list of items obtained from a Spoonacular Random Recipes API and show a detailed view of each recipe.
+This application should display a list of items obtained from the Spoonacular Random Recipes API and show a detailed view of each recipe.

 Spoonacular API Documentation:
 <br />https://spoonacular.com/food-api/docs#Get-Random-Recipes